 Sitting, playing and sunbathing are popular activities at the beach.
 A wide expanse of soft sand offers room for large summer crowds of residents and tourists.

-Perry’s at the Beach (a beach rental and local restaurant on the sand with multiple locations) offers a beach butler service with lounge chairs, a small table, an umbrella, a little cooler with 2 bottles of water and a wind guard for $50.00 per day.
+Perry’s Café and Beach Rentals (a beach rental and local restaurant on the sand with multiple locations) offers a beach butler service with lounge chairs, a small table, an umbrella, a little cooler with 2 bottles of water and a wind guard for $50.00 per day.
 It’s also a great spot to grab breakfast or lunch on the beach.

 Santa Monica beach is home to the original Muscle Beach (not the weightlifting kind, that’s Venice Beach) featuring gymnastic equipment including parallel bars, rings, swings and ropes are available for kids and adults.

 Numerous volleyball courts are first-come, first-served courts are situated at various locations north and south of the pier.